VLS-1 V01: Background and goals

 The VLS-1 rocket was originally proposed in 1979 as part of the Brazilian Complete Space Mission.
 It was originally planned to launch in 1989.
 However, it was later delayed to 1990, then 1994, 1995, finally becoming ready in 1997 within "Operation Brazil".
 The mission had the objective of placing in orbit the SCD-2A satellite developed by INPE, and to test the vehicle in flight.
 (Note: Much of the delay is due to the technological embargo Brazil suffered from the G-7.
 This only ended in 1995 when the country signed the treaty on non-proliferation of high destruction missiles (MITCR).
-Another reason was the lack of financial resources for the project.)
+Another reason was the lack of financial resources for the project.
+The SCD-2A was valued at $5 million, while the rocket was valued at $6.5 million.)
 The first prototype of the VLS was 80% Brazilian technology.

 The satellite was planned to be placed into a circular orbit with an altitude of 750 kilometers, and on February 20, the payload fairing separation test had already been successfully carried out.
 On July 1, 1997, the equipment was sent to the Alcântara base and both the rocket and the satellite were ready by August 1997.
 For a launch cost of R$7.215 million in 1997 (US$12.41 million in 2024), it would be cheaper than the U.S. rocket Pegasus which cost R$16.65 million (US$28.64 million in 2024) per launch.

 The Ministry of Aeronautics barred the Press and civil authorities from attending the launch, claiming "security issues and lack of infrastructure" for receiving the press and guests at the base.
 As a result, President Fernando Henrique Cardoso had his visit to the base moved forward to October 21.
 Initially the launch was to take place in early September; however, delays at the center and the fact that the rocket was struck by lightning postponed the preparations.
 AEB sought to work with Embratel and Telebrás to broadcast the launch nationwide.

 The launch was supposed to take place on October 26, 1997, but was delayed in the early hours of the same day due to a malfunction in the Doppler radar, made by Thomson-CSF, which would track the launch and identify the satellite's orbit.
 If the next attempt did not occur by the end of the planned window (November 10), the rocket would have to be put into a horizontal position due to the instability of its fuel.